 What is Labour Day?

 Labour Day is a day when people worldwide reflect on workers' rights.
-The day originated from the struggle for better working conditions in the late 19th century.
+The day originated from the struggle for better working conditions at the end of the 19th century.

-Sign up for the Labour Day on 1 May
+Sign up easily for the Labour Day on 1 May!